-In laser welding, the strong weld technology, high-temperature heat source and full absorption of non-metallic material components produce purification effect, reduce the content of impurities, change the size of inclusions and their distribution in the molten pool, do not use electrodes or filler wires in welding, and the melting zone is less damaged, so that the weld strength and toughness are at least equivalent to or even higher than the parent metal.
+Furthermore, the use of strong weld technology, high-temperature heat source, and full absorption of non-metallic material components in laser welding produce a purification effect.
+This effect reduces the impurity content, alters the size of inclusions, and their distribution in the molten pool.
+Additionally, since welding electrodes or filler wires are not used, the melting zone suffers less damage, resulting in weld strength and toughness equivalent to or higher than the parent metal.

-Similarly, it is easy to realize automation and can effectively manipulate the beam intensity and fine positioning.
+Laser welding is easy to automate, and it enables the manipulation of beam intensity and precise positioning.

 Different ways of laser welding

 According to the working mode of laser welding, it can be divided into:

 Galvanometer welding utilizes the rapid scanning function of a galvanometer to pre-set the welding path, manipulate laser energy, and adjust other parameters on a computer.